 which is a shifted version of $\rho_{1,s^*}(z)$.
 Contrary to $\rho_{1,s}$, the regression version $\rho_{2,s^*}$ does not depend on the actual split point $s$ we are considering.

-In practice, we usually do not have access to the population minimizers \eqref{Bayesprobability2} and \eqref{Bayesregression}, but only to estimators obtained by using a learning algorithm on a restricted hypothesis class.
-In Section \ref{empiricssection} we try to approximate \eqref{Bayesprobability2} or \eqref{Bayesregression} by using the Random Forest of \cite{Breiman2001}.
+In Section \ref{empiricssection} we try to approximate \eqref{Bayesprobability2} and \eqref{Bayesregression} by using the Random Forest of \cite{Breiman2001}.